-In this post, we will look at the supported SQL server versions for SCCM current branch.
-When you install SCCM, you require SQL server to host the site database.
-This SQL server version should be supported by configuration manager.
+This post lists all the supported SQL server versions for SCCM (ConfigMgr) current branch.
+SQL Server is necessary to host the site database when installing SCCM, and most important, the SQL Server version should be supported by Configuration Manager.

-Listing some of the important configurations required for all SQL server installs.
+Listing some of the important configurations required for all SQL server installs for SCCM.

 - Configuration Manager requires a 64-bit version of SQL Server to host the site database.

-- While installing SQL server, the site database must use the following Database collation: SQL_Latin1_General_CP1_CI_AS.
+- While installing SQL server for SCCM, the site database must use the following Database collation: SQL_Latin1_General_CP1_CI_AS.

 - Only the Database Engine Services feature is required for each site server.